gygelly/Candid/README.md

 Candid
 ===============

-This is a work in progress and is not usable quite yet.
+This is a work in progress and is not tested but it is usable.

 This is a Candid permissions layer for Meteor JS, inspired by Rails CanCan but adapted to Meteor!